 - Guess what a venture by Alumot school students

 - Charity box initiative by Alumot school students

 - Tri Bin initiative by Kaplan school students

-- Galgaldli initiative by Kaplan school students
+- Galgaldli product by Kaplan school students

 Hackathon summary by Zehava and Sigal:

-You had three great meetings, every meeting different from the last.
-During these meetings you mingled, discussed, thought, planned and created.
+"You had three wonderful sessions.
+Each session was different from its predecessor.
+During these meetings, you mingled, discussed, thought, planned, and created.

 It was a great pleasure to watch you work together, even though you did not know each other beforehand.